How to Become a Certified Preschool Teacher

 Research the requirements to become a certified preschool teacher.
 Learn about the job description and duties and read the step-by-step process to start a career in early childhood education.

-Do I Want to Be a Certified Preschool Teacher?
+Should I Become a Certified Preschool Teacher?

-Preschool teachers provide educational instruction, create engaging learning environments and promote social growth for children who typically range from ages 3-5.
-Certified preschool teachers may work in childcare centers, Head Start programs or public schools.
+Preschool teachers provide educational instruction, create engaging learning environments, and promote social growth for children who typically range from ages 3-5.
+Certified preschool teachers may work in childcare centers, Head Start programs, or public schools.
 Many positions are for the traditional 10-month school year, while others may be year-round or based on alternate school schedules.
 Working with small children can be demanding and tiring, requiring a great deal of patience.